 There's also natural chicken fat for energy and host of vitamins to ensure that your pooch stays healthy.
 The kibble has a hard texture to promote chewing.

-2. EUKANUBA Breed Specific Adult Dry Dog Food
+2. EUKANUBA Large Breed Dogs Dry Dog Food

-Also a breed-specific option, this food contains a high level of protein at 23% to help promote strong muscles.
-It contains chicken and fish meal as its main source.
+Eukanuba large breed dog food is excellent for German Shepherds, this food contains a high level of protein at 23% to help promote strong muscles.
+It contains chicken and corn meal as its main source.

 There's also chicken fat and fish oil.
 The fish oil is preserved with a natural alternative and contains a healthy dose of fatty acids to improve your dog's coat.
 Fibrous ingredients like whole grain sorghum, beet pulp, and brewers rice, help to keep the digestive system in check.